t04glovern/aws-greener-grass/.blog/greengrass-secure-tunnel/README.md

 4. Listener for the destination tunnel also starts up.
 In this example we are exposing port 22 for SSH.
     * Note that any port / service could be exposed
 5. [localproxy](https://github.com/aws-samples/aws-iot-securetunneling-localproxy) runs in source mode using the access token generated when the tunnel was created in *step 2*.
-    * At thie point both sides of the secure tunnel are up and running.
+    * At this point both sides of the secure tunnel are up and running.
 6. Client can now open a connection on the defined port (in this example we used port 5555) and it will be tunnelled through to the IoT device.

 Now that you have an idea how this process works, let's go through and implement a simple SSH tunnel to a Raspberry Pi.